 We started our tour in St. Louis, where the Missouri dumps into the Mississippi at a place called Confluence Point.
 Standing at the point where the nation’s mightiest two rivers merge, it's hard not to think of all the dreams, all the hopes and aspirations that welled up in the hearts of those who came this way in the 1800's.
 Lewis and Clark and the Corps of Discovery took the Ohio River to the Mississippi, then the Mississippi to the Missouri, beginning their official expedition of the west from this very spot in May of 1804.

-A great book that we are reading as we head west is Robert Ambrose’s Undaunted Courage.
-It’s the definitive work on the expedition and fascinating reading.
-I wish we had an audio version so it could play as we are driving.
-But it was unavailable when we ordered so we sometimes take turns reading aloud from the big paperback to each other as we were near the locations described in the book.
+A great book that we to read is Robert Ambrose's Undaunted Courage.
+It's the definitive work on the expedition and fascinating reading.
+I wish we had an audio version so it could play as we were driving.
+But it was unavailable when we ordered so we sometimes took turns reading aloud from the big paperback to each other as we were near the locations described in the book.

 The Arrow Rock State Historic Site here has a restored village and great camping.
 The campground is small, only 47 sites and fills up most weekends.
 We had no trouble getting in midweek.

 The village of Arrow Rock was the traditional starting point for another historic trail – The Santa Fe Trail.
-In fact, as we move west, off the interstates and through the plains and into the Rockies, we’ll see several other trails all using parts of these same routes, the California Trial, the Mormon Trail and the Pony Express Trail.
+In fact, as we move west, off the interstates and through the plains and into the Rockies, we saw several other trails all using parts of these same routes, the California Trial, the Mormon Trail and the Pony Express Trail.

 We found Arrow Rock a great place to read, research our route and, thanks to a great Visitor's Center, immerse ourselves in what life was like when, in the early 1800s, this was the last city on the western frontier.